ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

   chain is usually 100 blocks (the reorg limit) above the finalized tip.
 But it can be lower during the initial sync, and after a chain reorganization, if the new best chain is at a lower height.

+# Guide-level explanation
+[guide-level-explanation]: #guide-level-explanation

+The difficulty threshold for the next block is calculated using the difficulty thresholds and times of recent blocks.
+Zcash uses the most recent 28 blocks in the **relevant chain** in its difficulty adjustment calculations.

+## The relevant chain
+[relevant-chain]: #relevant-chain

+The relevant chain can be retrieved from the state service [RFC5] as follows:
+* if the previous block is the finalized tip:
+  * get recent blocks from the finalized state
+* if the previous block is in the non-finalized state:
+  * get recent blocks from the relevant chain, then
+  * get recent blocks from the finalized state, if required

+The relevant chain can start at any non-finalized block.
+If the next block is valid, it becomes the new tip of the relevant chain.

+In particular, if the previous block is not a chain tip, the relevant chain becomes a new chain fork.

+[RFC5]: ./0005-state-updates.md